World Sword Swallow Day is celebrated every year on the last Saturday of February

 Third, never panic and move in any way that makes the sword pierce you anyway until you carefully remove it.

-Fourth, people do get hurt performing this trick because even the best practice does not prevent accidents from happening in this act where there is no room for any accidents.
+Fourth, people do get hurt performing this trick because even the best practice does not prevent accidents from happening in this act of extreme precision where there is no room for any accidents.

 Sword swallowing is a dangerous skill.

 But long and careful practice enables people to actually perform it kinda safely, so they say, before a captive audience, that still can’t get enough of watching other people do dangerous stuff …. even after thousands of years!